Tom Sawyer Island: Geography and features

 Guests visit the island, surrounded by the Rivers of America, by traveling on a motorized raft which is piloted by a Disneyland cast member.

 While aboard the Sailing Ship Columbia or Mark Twain Riverboat, Disneyland guests travel clockwise around the island.
 Looking to starboard, they can see the many areas and adventure opportunities of the island.
 To port, they see Disneyland itself and from time to time will see a Disneyland Railroad train passing by.
-At the northern end of the island, inaccessible to guests, is the Burning Settler's Cabin, a cabin that used to actually burn by spewing fire from its roof.
-Despite guest complaints, the park no longer ignites the roof of the cabin with propane each time a watercraft passes by.
-The Walt Disney World version lasted until 2006, where the pipes (the originals from 1971) were damaged by age and being turned off while the Riverboat was under refurbishment.
+At the northern end of the island, inaccessible to guests, is the Settler's Cabin, a cabin that used to burn by spewing real fire from its roof.
+Today, the cabin is no longer burning.
+The Magic Kingdom version of the burning cabin lasted until 2006, where the pipes (the originals from 1971) were damaged by age and being turned off while the Riverboat was under refurbishment.

-Over the years, there have been theme changes to the cabin itself: originally, it was said to have been set afire by a hostile native tribe.
-This storyline was eventually changed due to complaints from Native American guests, so it was said to have been the home of a moonshiner who had fallen into a drunken stupor when he should have been minding his still; later, after the live flames were eliminated, the fire was described (at least in the Mark Twain steamboat narration) as the result of unspecified carelessness, and as having left not only the cabin's owner homeless, but also some of the local wildlife.
-In 2007, the outward appearance of the house was cleaned up and all fire damage was removed, making it just another homestead along the waters.
-Currently, narration (and dialogue from the cabin itself) indicates that it is the home of Mike Fink, keelboater and self-proclaimed "King of the River."
+Over the years, there have been theme changes to the cabin: originally, it was said to have been set ablaze by a hostile native tribe.
+This storyline was eventually changed to having been the home of a moonshiner who had fallen into a drunken stupor when he should have been minding his still; later, the fire was described (at least in the Mark Twain steamboat narration) as the result of unspecified carelessness, and as having left not only the cabin's owner homeless, but also some of the wildlife in a nearby tree.
+The fire was later turned off.
+In 2007, the outward appearance of the house was cleaned up and all fire damage was removed, making it a regular homestead along the waters.
+The narration (and dialogue from within the cabin) indicated that it was the home of Mike Fink, keelboater and self-proclaimed "King of the River."
 When the island reopened in July 2017, the cabin was removed due to the shortening of the island for Star Wars: Galaxy's Edge.
-A new cabin that does not light on fire was built on the north-most tip of the shortened island as an homage to the original burning cabin.
+A new cabin that does not light on fire was built on the north-most tip of the island.

 The most prominent structure on the island, viewable from Frontierland, Adventureland and New Orleans Square, is Lafitte's Tavern, which was formerly Harper's Mill.

 The Landing

-The Landing on the island consists of a small dock in which the Rafts to Tom Sawyer Island travel to from the mainland.
+The Landing on the island consists of a small dock to which the Rafts to Tom Sawyer Island travel from the mainland.
 Guests exit the raft here, and then guests waiting in the dock's small switchback queue enter the raft to travel back to the mainland.